Welcome to your home away from home in Campbell River

 Listen below to hear Elder Frances pronounce Q̓ʷalayu.

-Q̓ʷalayu House welcomes pregnant women and families whose children (19 years of age or younger) are accessing health care services in Campbell River.
-This could include services at the Campbell River General Hospital, visits to pediatricians, specialists, or other health care providers in the region.
+Q̓ʷalayu House welcomes families from the north Island and surrounding islands to stay while their children (19 years of age or younger) receive health care in the region, and where pregnant individuals can stay as their due date approaches.
+This could include services at the Campbell River General Hospital, visits to pediatricians, specialists, or other health care providers.

 Day use of the Q̓ʷalayu House facilities can also be arranged for eligible families who do not require a room overnight.
 Guests must pre-register with Q̓ʷalayu House and meet eligibility requirements.
 Walk-ins are not permitted.